Services Provided By The Township

 - Newspapers and Magazines

 All recyclable materials will be collected and mixed together in a truck.
 It is then separated at the local recycling center.
 Do not bundle or bag materials.
 Place loosely in bins.
 Plastic grocery bags are NOT accepted.
 Please return them to the grocery store.
 Window glass and glass dishes are NOT recyclable.
+For a list of acceptable items, click HERE.

 Bulk Items (bulky or heavy items)